Equity (law): Court of Chancery (c. 1350–1875)

+Relationship with common law

-In 1546, Chancellor Thomas Wriothesley, a nonlawyer, was accused of trying to inject the civil law into Chancery.
+In 1546, Chancellor Thomas Wriothesley, a nonlawyer, was accused of trying to inject civil law into Chancery.
 This was a "wild exaggeration", but as a result, the Crown began to transition away from clergy and nonlawyers and instead appointed only lawyers trained in the common law tradition to the position of Lord Chancellor (although there were six more nonlawyer chancellors in the decades after Wriothesley).
-The last person without training in the common law before 2016 to serve as Lord Chancellor was Anthony Ashley Cooper, 1st Earl of Shaftesbury, who served briefly from 1672 to 1673.
-(Liz Truss was appointed as Lord Chancellor in 2016, but this was after the position had been stripped of its judicial powers by the Constitutional Reform Act 2005, leaving the Chancellor of the High Court as the highest judge sitting in equity in England and Wales.)
+The last person without training in the common law to serve as Lord Chancellor before the role was stripped of its judicial powers by the Constitutional Reform Act 2005 was Anthony Ashley Cooper, 1st Earl of Shaftesbury, who served briefly from 1672 to 1673.

 The development of a court of equity as a remedy for the rigid procedure of the common law courts meant it was inevitable that the two systems would come into conflict.
 Litigants would go "jurisdiction shopping" and often would seek an equitable injunction prohibiting the enforcement of a common law court order.
 The penalty for disobeying an equitable injunction and enforcing an unconscionable common law judgment was imprisonment.

 The 1615 conflict between common law and equity came about because of a "clash of strong personalities" between Lord Chancellor Ellesmere and the Chief Justice of the King's Bench, Sir Edward Coke.
 Chief Justice Coke began the practice of issuing writs of habeas corpus that required the release of people imprisoned for contempt of chancery orders.
-This tension reached a climax in the Earl of Oxford's case (1615) where a judgment of Chief Justice Coke was allegedly obtained by fraud.
-Chancellor Ellesmere issued an injunction from the Chancery prohibiting the enforcement of the common law order.
-The two courts became locked in a stalemate, and the matter was eventually referred to the Attorney General, Sir Francis Bacon.
-Sir Francis, by authority of King James I, upheld the use of the equitable injunction and concluded that in the event of any conflict between the common law and equity, equity would prevail.
+This tension reached a climax in the Earl of Oxford's case (1615), which led to a ruling by Sir Francis, by authority of King James I, that in the event of any conflict between the common law and equity, equity would prevail.